NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

 .. _M1:

-Installation from source on M1 Macs
+Installation from source on M1/M2 Macs
 -----------------------------------

-Installation on M1 Macs is not directly supported, so everything needs to be done manually.
+Installation on M1/M2 Macs is not directly supported, so everything needs to be built manually.
 The following steps are required:

-1. Clone repos
+1. Clone the repositories

   .. code::